djwatson/hawk/README.md

 ## BUILDING

 Hawk has no dependencies other than a recent (> 13) clang.
+GCC (tested 11.4.0) is known to correctly compile all tail calls in Release mode, but not in Debug mode.

 It has an optional dependency on libcapstone, and elf headers for debugging.
 Currently chezscheme or chicken is used for bootstrapping, but is not used after install.